 5. Wipe off the wok or pan, add more oil and heat it up HIGH.
 Now it’s time to ‘Stir fry’!
 There is no turning back.
 It’s gonna happen very quick.
 Ready?

 11. ‘Gently’ fold over all together.
 Make sure you don’t break off Tofu(Fish).
-Be extra gentle…..make more sauce if you want it more saucier.
+Be extra gentle…..make more sauce if you like it more saucier.
 My usual line at dinner is ‘Do you want more sauce?’ …..I’m an asian after all.